DonovanDianchos/How-to-get-Undead-Legacy-working-with-Cgnat-/readme.md

 1. Download and install [Zerotier](https://www.zerotier.com/download/)
 2. If Zerotier wants any access just provide it so it can do its VPN job properly
 3. You should now see in your taskbar a small sand colored square right click it and select `join new network` now input this network ID: `1c33c1ced095` and add the Zerotier information from our Whatsapp groupdescription and click join. e.g `1c33c1ced0954444` "4444" is the added example bit.
-4. If you want to enable autostart check the `start UI at login`

 Info: It could happen that your PC asks you If you allow access to a network in windows fashion with a big Blue Bar on the right hand side, allow the connection, that is our private network.